-The Fat Daddio pan has a removable bottom.
-Once the cheesecake has baked and cooled at least an hour.
-Run a knife around the edge of the pan to loosen the cheesecake.
+The Fat Daddio push pan has a removable bottom.
+After, the cheesecake has baked and cooled for at least an hour, run a knife around the edge of the pan to loosen the cheesecake.
 Place the pan on top of a can.
 I used a can of corn.
 It was handy.

 Voila’, it’s released!!
 Beautiful.

 Now drizzle a 1/4 cup of warmed cookie butter over the top of the cheesecake.

 Then sprinkle more chopped mini peanut butter cups on top.
 Oh another twelve will do.

 This peanut butter cup cheesecake was a huge hit among my family.
 My peanut butter cup cheesecake is decidedly rich.
 So a small piece is very satisfying.
 If you like peanut butter cups, you have got to try this cheesecake!

 Speculoos Cookie Crust

 - 2 tablespoons melted butter

 Cream Cheese Filling